 In my mind, the best way to fish these bass is to find a deep weedline, position the boat a medium to long cast from it, and start throwing the crankbait.
 Most of the time I’ll start with a crankbait in a blue/chartreuse color, but natural colors are productive also.
-Long casts are good, so a 7 foot medium action casting rod teamed with a Speed Spool reel will be favored.
+Long casts are good, so a 7-foot medium-action casting rod teamed with a Speed Spool reel will be favored.
 The Speed Spool reel lets me work the bait quickly in search of active fish.
-Fluorocarbon in 15 pound test is very good for this tactic.
+Fluorocarbon in a 15-pound test is very good for this tactic.
 It’s tough and doesn’t stretch too much.
 Back off a bit on the reel’s drag with this minimal-stretch line.

 There are so many more ways to catch fall fish, but the methods just highlighted will give you an outstanding opportunity to be successful in your fishing in the next few weeks.
 All you need to do is get on the water.